Surf's Up (album): Leftover material

 Dennis Wilson's songs "4th of July" and "(Wouldn't It Be Nice to) Live Again" were recorded in early 1971 but left off the record.
 In a September 1971 interview, Dennis stated, "I have a belief in my music.
-And it sounds nothing like it should on the album – it should have a flow on it from one song to another ...
+And it sounds nothing like it should on the album – it should have a flow from one song to another ...
 It didn't sound like The Beach Boys.
 They thought it did.
 I said ‘Bullshit’ and pulled my songs off."
 According to Rieley, the absence of any Dennis songs on Surf's Up was for two reasons: to quell political infighting within the group concerning the album's share of Wilson-brother songs, and because Dennis wanted to save his songs for a solo album, projected for release in 1971.

-"(Wouldn't It Be Nice to) Live Again" was written with Stanley Shapiro.
+In 1993, "4th of July" was included on the box set Good Vibrations: Thirty Years of The Beach Boys. "(Wouldn't It Be Nice to) Live Again" was written with Stanley Shapiro.
 According to Beach Boys biographer Jon Stebbins, Dennis had wanted the song to close the record, following "'Til I Die", but Carl objected.
-In 2013, it was released for the box set Made in California, along with a 1974 recording of "Barnyard Blues", a song that Dennis had composed during the Surf's Up sessions.
+In 2013, it was released on the box set Made in California, along with a 1974 recording of "Barnyard Blues", a song that Dennis had composed during the Surf's Up sessions.
 Dennis also recorded "Barbara", a piano demo named after his then-girlfriend, and a track called "Old Movie".
-"Barbara" was released in 1998 for the Endless Harmony Soundtrack.
+"Barbara" was released in 1998 for the Endless Harmony Soundtrack while "Old Movie" would be released on the 2021 box set Feel Flows.

 Other outtakes include Brian's "My Solution" and "H.E.L.P.
 Is On the Way".
+"H.E.L.P.
+Is On the Way" would later be reused for the unreleased 1977 album Adult/Child and saw release on the 1993 box set Good Vibrations: Thirty Years of The Beach Boys.
 According to singer Terry Jacks, the group asked him to be their producer for a session.
 On July 31, 1970, they attempted a rendition of the Jacques Brel/Rod McKuen song "Seasons in the Sun", but the session went badly, and the track was never finished.
 Jacks later had a hit with his own version of the song in 1974.
 Afterward, Mike Love told an interviewer: "We did record a version [of 'Seasons'] but it was so wimpy we had to throw it out. ...
 It was just the wrong song for us.
 I'm glad Terry had a hit with it."
 Love's "Big Sur", recorded in August 1970, was later remade in a different time signature for the 1973 album Holland.
 In March 1971, Carl recorded a Moog synthesizer sound collage titled "Telephone Backgrounds (On a Clear Day)".
+"My Solution", "Seasons in the Sun", and the original version of "Big Sur" were released on the 2021 box set Feel Flows.